-Travelling with kids can be the test of a saint’s patience.
+Now that the Covid restrictions are allowing travel and with the summer holiday just around the corner travelling with kids is coming back to test us and can even be the test of a saint’s patience.
 Long car rides, cramped airplanes, and a lot of exhaustion can make children irritable and challenging.
 There are a few things that you can do to make the trip easier, no matter where you are going or how you are getting there.

 Most of these suggestions are for people traveling by car to a destination, but much of it can be applied to flying and trains, as well.